-The aim of this EU Program is to aid the development of transnational market-based projects by SMEs engaging in intensive R&D activities.
-It is ultimately about favoring the generation of projects of this nature which represent a break with the technical state of the art and a commercial challenge in such a way as to enable these enterprises to take a significant qualitative leap in their position on the market.
+The aim of this EU Program is to aid the development of transnational market-based projects by SMEs engaging in intensive R&D activities which represent a break with the technical state of the art and a commercial challenge in such a way as to enable these enterprises to take a qualitative leap in their position on the market.

 The mechanisms envisaged for materializing the aid designed under this program are fundamentally the following: (i) creating a sustainable European mechanism to support these organizations; (ii) promoting the creation of economic activities based on R&D findings and introducing products, processes and services on the market more rapidly; (iii) promoting technological and business development and the internationalization of such enterprises; and (iv) securing the public funding of those participating in the projects.

 The Ministry of Science and Innovation, through the CDTI, is in charge of managing this program.